kyma-project/community/guidelines/content-guidelines/links-in-docs.md

-# Linking in docs
+# Links in docs

-These are the guidelines for making cross-references between the documents in the [kyma/docs](https://github.com/kyma-project/kyma/tree/master/docs) folder.
+These are the guidelines for making cross-references between the documents in the [`kyma/docs`](https://github.com/kyma-project/kyma/tree/master/docs) folder.

 >**NOTE:** The linking works only on the [Kyma website](https://kyma-project.io/docs).
 Currently, the cross-references between [GitHub documentation](ttps://github.com/kyma-project/kyma/tree/master/docs) is not available.

-## Linking between the same topic
+## Links between documents in the same topic

 If you want to link to another document in the same topic, create a reference using the `#{type}-{title}-{header}` pattern, where:
 - `{type}` is a type of the document that you want to reference.